Hesse: Road transport

 Hesse has a dense highway network with a total of 24 motorways.
 The internationally important motorway routes through Hesse are the A3, A5, and A7.
 Close to Frankfurt Airport is the Frankfurter Kreuz, Germany's busiest and one of Europe's busiest motorway junctions, where the motorways A3 (Arnhem-Cologne-Frankfurt-Nuremberg-Passau) and A5 (Hattenbach-Frankfurt-Karlsruhe-Basel) intersect.
 The A5 becomes as wide as four lanes in each direction near the city of Frankfurt am Main, and during the rush-hour, it is possible to use the emergency lanes on the A3 and A5 motorway in the Rhine-Main Region, adding additional lanes.
 Other major leading Hesse highways are the A4, the A44, the A45, the Federal Highway A66 and the A67.
 There are also a number of smaller motorways and major trunk roads, some of which are dual carriageways.

 Railway transport

+Rail transport infrastructure map of Hesse.

 Hesse is accessed by many major rail lines, including the high-speed lines Cologne–Frankfurt(op.speed 300 km/h) and Hanover–Würzburg.
 Other north-south connections traverse major east–west routes from Wiesbaden and Mainz to Frankfurt and from Hanau and Aschaffenburg to Fulda and Kassel.
 The Frankfurt Central Station is the most important hub for German trains, with over 1,100 trains per day.